ICJIA/r3-next/public/markdown/faqs.md

 #### How do you define a program being “in” an R3 zone if programs are offered virtually?

 Programs should be designed to serve residents of an R3 zone.
-If programs can be offered virtually, it should be intended to serve residents of R3 zones, it should be geared towards the needs of R3 zone communities, and the focus of advertising, attracting clients, etc should be on the R3 zone.
+If programs can be offered virtually, it should be intended to serve residents of R3 zones, should be geared towards the needs of R3 zone communities, and the focus of advertising and marketing to attract clients should be on the R3 zone.

 #### Our organization is in three R3 zones, but the county jail that we serve is not.
 Are we not able to focus on that program?